Professor Claudio Radaelli

-My main research project is Analysis of Learning in Regulatory Governance funded by the European Research Council for the period 2009-2013.
-I carry out the project with Dr Claire Dunlop and Dr Oliver Fritsch, and a small team of research associates.
+My most recent research project was Analysis of Learning in Regulatory Governance funded by the European Research Council for the period 2009-2013 carried out with Dr Claire Dunlop, Dr Oliver Fritsch (now at Leeds University), and a small team of research associates.
 This project allowed me to contribute to theory building in the field of policy learning and to new empirical and theoretical explorations of the narrative policy framework.

 Apart from learning and regulation, I also have an interest in research design.
 Dr. Theofanis Exadaktlylos and I published a large co-edited volume on Research Design in European Studies, looking at how to establish the causal effects of European Union public policy and politics on domestic political systems (Palgrave, 2012).
 With two oustadning Swiss colleagues, Prof. Fabrizio Gilardi and Dr. Martino Maggetti, I authored a book on Research Design in the Social Sciences (Sage, Dec.
 2012).
 Recently I also worked on the topic of governance architectures, with a special issue on the Lisbon Agenda of the European Union (Journal of European Public Policy, 2011, co-edited with Professor Susana Borras).
 With Susana we engaged in a research programme on modes of governance in Europe, publishing policy-relevant articles for the Swedish Centre for European Policy Studies and later in academic journals and books.

 An important part of my professional life is the European Journal of Political Research, the flagship journal of the European Consortium for Political Research, ranked 8th in political science.
 The journal is currently coedited by Professor Yannis Papadopolous (Lausanne) and me.
 I will hand over the Ejpr co-editorship to Cas Mudde (UGA) in June 2015.